amachitadze/Tradicon/GUIDE.md

     -   `types.ts`: Defines TypeScript types and interfaces used throughout the app.
     -   `practice/`: Contains the question data for the practice module.
 -   `package.json`: Defines project dependencies and build scripts.
 -   `vite.config.ts`: Configuration file for the Vite build tool.
+This file now includes the PWA configuration, which generates the service worker and manifest.
 -   `vercel.json`: Configuration for deploying to the Vercel platform.

 ## Deployment to Vercel